membraneframework-labs/guide/chapter1/element.md

 Since both of our pads work in `pull` mode, we have to handle incoming demands.
 In our case this task is very simple - we have to just redirect incoming demands to the previous element.

 For that purpose, we will return an action as an additional term in the output tuple: `{{:ok, action_list}, new_state}`.
 Actions are generally speaking the activity that we request element to perform.
-The example actions are: sending buffer/event/new_caps on some pad, sending messages to pipeline or - like in our case - sending demand on some `:sink` pad.
+The example actions are: sending buffer/event/new_caps on some pad, sending messages to the pipeline or - like in our case - sending demand on some `:sink` pad.

 Actions are always the entries in the keyword list, where the key is atom indicating the action name and the value contains the parameters of the action.
-In this case it is a tuple with pad name at first position and size of the demand on the second position.
+In this case, it is a tuple with pad name at first position and size of the demand on the second position.

 ```elixir
 @impl